ben-grande/qusal/qusal/sys-net/README.md

 create an AppVM "sys-net" and a DispVM "disp-sys-net".

-By default, the chosen one is "sys-net", but you can choose which qube type becomes the upstream net qube, the "clockvm" and the fallback target for the "qubes.UpdatesProxy" service in case no rule matched before, described in the installation section below.
+By default, the chosen one is "sys-net", but you can choose which qube type becomes the upstream net qube "default_netvm", the "clockvm" and the fallback target for the "qubes.UpdatesProxy" service in case no rule matched before.

 ## Installation

+Before installation, rename your current `sys-net` to another name such as `sys-net-old`, the old qube will be used to install packages require for the template.
+After successful installation and testing the new net qube capabilities, you can remove the old one.
+If you want the default net qube back, just set `sys-net` template to the full template you are using, such as Debian or Fedora.

 - Top:
 ```sh